Digging for Buried Ad Treasure

 Marketing dooms itself to failure when it is scared to be clear and direct for fear of offending people, or that is scared of bad reactions from non-customers (e.g. “I hear your ads too many times.”).

 Powerful advertising–advertising that is frank and direct–generates negative feedback.
 Do not get scared off and soften your approach.
-Your most successful campaigns will be the ones whose stakeholders complain that your language is either too bold, or not polished enough.
+Your most successful campaigns will be the ones whose stakeholders complain that your language is either too bold or not polished enough.
 It’s not the job of the professional advertiser to be mealy-mouthed.
 If you’re offending no one, chances are, you’re doing something wrong.

 You will also hear complaints about too much repetition.
 Inevitably, your most successful clients will complain about hearing ads too much.
 That’s the point.
-Memorable ads are echoic, because you can close your eyes but not your ears.
+Memorable ads are echoic because you can close your eyes but not your ears.
 Great echoic ads will drill their way into one’s auditory memory.
-But in order to do that, those ads require intense repetition of sound.
+But in order to do that, those ads require intense repetition of a sound.
 Repetition is the hammer stroke on the nail of your message.